 An hour or so after sunset, Magic Kingdom can clear out on days that are abnormally frigid.
-We’ve had Extra Magic Hours evenings when the park is a ghost town (we’ve seen Seven Dwarfs Mine Train with a 20 minute wait on nights when the park was previously very busy during the day!), as the cold weather drives a lot of guests away.
+We’ve had late nights when the park is a ghost town (we’ve seen Seven Dwarfs Mine Train with a 20 minute wait on nights when the park was previously very busy during the day!), as the cold weather drives a lot of guests away.

 Even if you’re from a cold weather state and are used to cold weather, you should not ignore these huge variances in temperature, thinking it’ll still feel fine.
 Your body will become acclimated to those 70-degree Florida daytime temperatures pretty quickly, making double-digit temperature drop once the sun goes down feel even more pronounced.

 The difficulty of packing for Walt Disney World or Disneyland this time of year is the large variances in the weather.
 You could experience four seasons of weather during your trip…in a single day.
 Daytime temperatures could be in the 70s, whereas nights and evenings could be 20 or 30 degrees below that.
 That swing in a single day is a huge difference.